 The course ratings reported on the site are only one indicator of teaching effectiveness, and these results should be treated with caution since they represent reports only for the particular courses and terms designated.

-End-of-course evaluations results, as one indicator of teaching effectiveness, are used to:
+End-of-course evaluations may be used, as one indicator of teaching effectiveness,